Do I Need a Real Estate License to Sell My House?

 Are There Drawbacks to the FSBO Option?

 The FSBO option is not without a few drawbacks.
 In addition to any legal constraints, you will be responsible for preparing all the required documents (e.g., title, utilities, permits) as well as handling all the logistics (e.g. marketing, managing and paying inspectors and contractors).
+This is why getting some education about how all of this works, or even getting a license yourself can be extremely helpful.

 Using a listing agent can save you time (as well as money).
 Real estate agents handle the home selling process, from managing stagers and marketing to negotiating on your behalf with the buyer’s agent.
 Agents also “hang their licenses” with a single broker who is responsible for the legal and ethical actions of your listing agent.